 - 2 Tablespoons thinly sliced green onion tops for garnish

-Add chicken broth.
+- Add chicken broth.
 Bring mixture to a boil over medium heat, stirring constantly, until thickened.
-Reduce heat to low; simmer uncovered, stirring occasionally, for 45 minutes, or until vegetables are tender.
+Reduce heat to low; simmer uncovered, stirring occasionally, for 30 minutes.
 Can be made in advance up to this point.

-Heat Étouffée over medium heat.
+- Heat Étouffée over medium heat.
 Add the chicken.
-Cook 5 minutes, or until chicken is thoroughly heated.
+Cook 15 minutes, or until vegatables are tender and chicken is thoroughly heated.

-Serve over cooked white rice; garnish with sliced green onion tops.
+- Serve over cooked white rice; garnish with sliced green onion tops.
 Yield: 4 to 6 servings.
-(See Note 3)
+(See Tip 3)

 - For the Creole seasoning, I used Emeril's Essence.

 - I used both red and green bell peppers because that's what I had on hand, You could also use just green bell peppers.